Kryštof Daněk

-Kryštof Daněk (born 5 January 2003) is a Czech professional footballer playing as a midfielder for Austrian Bundesliga club LASK on loan from Sparta Prague, and the Czech Republic national team.
+Kryštof Daněk (born 5 January 2003) is a Czech professional footballer playing as a midfielder for Austrian Bundesliga club LASK and the Czech Republic national team.

 Early life

 Daněk started playing football for local club SK Chalkovice at the age of six.
 In 2015 he moved to Sigma Olomouc academy.

 Club career

 Sigma Olomouc

 Daněk made his professional debut for Sigma Olomouc in a 3-1 Czech Cup win over Jablonec in March 2020.
 In the rest of that season Danek made 3 other appearances in the league.

 In the 2020-21 season Daněk played a more central role for Sigma Olomouc, scoring his first goal for the club in a 4–1 home win against Opava.
 In total in the 2020–21 season Daněk scored 3 goals in 26 appearances in all competitions.
 The next season Daněk scored 3 goals in 32 games in all competitions.

 Sparta Prague

 In June 2022 Daněk transferred to fellow Czech First League club Sparta Prague on a multi-year deal.